Steve Bernier: New Jersey Devils

 Without a contract at the start of the NHL's training camp period, he was invited to the New Jersey Devils' training camp in September 2011.
 Within a month, he accepted an AHL contract with New Jersey's minor league affiliate, the Albany Devils.
 Bernier was later signed to a one-year, two way contract with the Devils on January 30, 2012.

+Bernier joined Ryan Carter, and Stephen Gionta to become one of the most prolific fourth lines in the NHL — known as the CBGB line; they combined for 21 points in 24 games during the 2012 Stanley Cup Playoffs.

-In Game 6 of the 2012 Stanley Cup Finals, Bernier received a five-minute major penalty and a game misconduct for boarding after hitting Los Angeles Kings defenceman Rob Scuderi from behind with 9:50 remaining in the first period.
+However, in Game 6 of the 2012 Stanley Cup Finals, Bernier received a five-minute major penalty and a game misconduct for boarding after hitting Los Angeles Kings defenceman Rob Scuderi from behind with 9:50 remaining in the first period.
 The ensuing five-minute major penalty led to three Kings goals, including the Stanley Cup-winning goal (when a major penalty is assessed, the entire five-minute penalty must be served) and a commanding three-goal advantage over the Devils at the end of the first period.
 The Kings went on to win the game 6–1, clinching the series and winning the franchise its first Stanley Cup.